 Please get vaccinated!
 Vaccines have been identified as the best means of mitigation to prevent the spread of COVID-19, stay healthy, keep our loved ones healthy, and fully enjoy all that the CCSU campus has to offer.

 The Board of Regents, which oversees the Connecticut State Colleges and Universities (CSCU) system including CCSU, has voted to require all students to be fully vaccinated for the COVID-19 virus or they must have an approved medical or non-medical exemption before coming to campus.
 This includes students who live on campus, attend classes on campus, or participate in any kind of activity on campus.

 There are several ways you can complete the vaccination requirement process for the fall.
-You must either submit proof of your vaccination OR request a medical or non-medical exemption prior to the first day of classes, August 26, 2021.
-PLEASE DO NOT WAIT.
-You can submit your form at any time.
+You must HAVE either submitted proof of your vaccination OR requested a medical or non-medical exemption prior to the first day of classes, January 19, 2022.
+You can still submit your form at any time.